Nothing has been taught unless it has been learned.

 - End the lesson by employing the finer tactics of the Closure Principle.
 Ending the lesson with closure activities helps kids remember the meaning.
 My favorite one is to ask Why Do I Care?
 It pushes my kids to look for a bite-size piece of wisdom that they can carry away from our time together.

 “A powerful purpose is a force unbeatable by anything else in this world.” —Jeff Boss

 One of the greatest mysteries of the human mind is its need for purpose.
 You can have a sizable paycheck, a house, a car, a family, and still grapple with the big questions.
 Why am I doing this, for what purpose, and how does it matter to anyone?

 Kids are no different.

-Research among elementary age children shows that kids’ level of meaning in their daily activities was positively associated with their life satisfaction and positive emotions.
+Research among elementary-age children shows that kids’ level of meaning in their daily activities was positively associated with their life satisfaction and positive emotions.
 Having a sense of purpose serves as a long-term motivator for learning and achieving.

 So it’s no surprise that kids who find purpose in learning study harder and persevere when the going gets tough.
-They even voluntarily chose math drills over entertaining games and video.
+They even voluntarily chose math drills over entertaining games and videos.
 According to Jeff Boss,“Purpose is like a freight train in that its momentum is too difficult to stop after it’s started; it’s too appealing not to continue its pursuit after that journey has begun.
 Why?
 Because the allure of attaining purpose (whatever that means) is a powerful force.”